cs1302uga/cs1302-ce06/README.md

    code under the `bin` directory.
 Notice that interfaces are really just Java classes that are compiled in the same way.

 1. Compile `Car.java`.
 Uh-oh.
 What compile-time error was generated?
+Why did you receive this error?
    Modify `Car.java` to fix the error and recompile.

-1.

-1. Verify that files were generated and placed in the `doc` directory before continuing.
+1. Compile and execute `Driver.java`.
+It should run properly once `Car.java` is compiled.
+For now, we only have a single class (`Car.java`) that implements `Drivable`.
+Notice that the `test` method in `Driver.java` takes an argument of type `Car`.
+For now this is okay, just observe what is going on.

+1. Add another class to `src/cs1302/ce06/impl/`.
+The class can be anything you wish as long as it implements the `Drivable` interface.

+1. Update `Driver.java` to test your new class.
+You probably don't want to create a separate `test` method as the existing `test`
    What do the `-d`, `-sourcepath`, and `-subpackages` options mean?

 1. Use `ln` to create a symbolic link (shortcut) named `cs1302-ce05-doc` in your `public_html`